copandrej/Distributed-Systems-Project/README.md

 ## Architecture

 - **Agent Framework**: CrewAI for agent orchestration
-- **LLM Provider**: Configurable probably openrouter with some free model
+- **LLM Provider**: Configurable, Probably openrouter with some free model or Ollama for local LLM
 - **Kubernetes**: Local cluster using Kind + kubectl command execution
 - **Interface**: Terminal-based chatbot for user interaction
-- **Implementation**: Simple Python app, uv for dependencies, modular.
+- **Implementation**: Simple Python app, uv for dependencies, modular, easy to extend as we will need for the master's thesis project later

-- Python 3.12+
+- Python 3.12
 - Docker
 - kubectl CLI
-- Kind (Kubernetes in Docker)
+- Kind (Kubernetes in Docker), or any Kubernetes cluster with kubectl access
-- uv (Python package manager)
+- uv (Python package manager), or pip

 ## Example interactions: